A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: Bridges

 \section{Bridges}

 In this section, we aim to establish some lemmas of {\it bridge} in higher-dimensional spaces.
 Let $H$ be a proper subgraph of a connected $\mathbb{R}^d$-hypergraph $G$.
 The set $A_{d-1}(G) \backslash A_{d-1}(H)$ may be partitioned into classes as follows.
-For each component $F$ of $G[V(G)-V(H)]$, there is a class consisting of the $d$-dimensional simplexoids of $F$ together with the $d$-dimensional simplexoids linking $F$ to $H$.
-Each remaining $d$-dimensional simplexoid $e$ defines a singleton class $\{e\}$.
+For each component $F$ of $G[V(G)-V(H)]$, there is a class consisting of the { $d$-simplices} of $F$ together with the { $d$-simplices} linking $F$ to $H$.
+Each remaining $d$-simplex $e$ defines a singleton class $\{e\}$.
 The subgraphs of $G$ induced by these classes are the bridges of $H$ in $G$.
-It follows immediately from this definition that bridges of $H$ can intersect only in $i$-dimensional simplexoids of $H$ with $i\leq d-2$, and that any two vertices of a bridge of $H$ are connected by a path in the bridge that is internally disjoint from $H$.
+It follows immediately from this definition that bridges of $H$ can intersect only in $i$-simplices of $H$ with $i\leq d-2$, and that any two vertices of a bridge of $H$ are connected by a path in the bridge that is internally disjoint from $H$.

 For a bridge $B$ of $H$, the {\it projection} of $B$ is denoted by $p(B)= B \cap H$; the elements of $V(B \cap H)$ are called its {\it vertices of attachment} to $H$, the remaining vertices of $B$ are its internal vertices.
 A bridge is trivial if it has no internal vertices.
 A bridge with $k$ vertices of attachment is called a $k$-bridge.
 Two bridges with the same vertices of attachment and same projection are equivalent bridges.